Lower Cowley, Queensland: Geography

 Liverpool Creek flows through Lower Cowley and enters the Coral Sea at Cowley Beach.
 The land is flat and low-lying and is used to grow crops, predominantly sugarcane.
 There is a cane tramway through the locality to transport the harvested sugarcane to the local sugar mills.

 History

-The locality takes its name from Cowley Beach, which in turn is named after horticulturalist Ebenezer Cowley, who was the overseer at Kamerunga State Nursery.
+The locality takes its name from neighbouring Cowley Beach, which in turn is named after horticulturalist Ebenezer Cowley, who was the overseer at Kamerunga State Nursery.

+Cowley Lower State School opened on 10 May 1937 and closed in 1956.
+It was on the eastern side of Gangemi Road (approx 17.69448°S 146.07519°E).